Alexander Koops

 Director of the Azusa Conservatory of Music

 Alexander Koops was born and raised in Jos, Nigeria.
 He holds a D.M.A. in Music Education from the University of Southern California, with minors in theory, orchestral conducting, and horn performance.
-His dissertation materials on introducing composition in middle school and high school bands and orchestras have been used by multiple schools in southern California and will be published soon in a book from Rowman Littlefield titled Composition Concepts for Band and Orchestra: Incorporating Creativity in Ensemble Settings.
 He completed his B.A. degree in Music Education from Calvin College (Grand Rapids, MI) and his M.M. degree in Wind Conducting from the University of Colorado (Boulder), where he studied with Allan McMurray.
 He has also studied voice and opera conducting with Nicholas Laurienti, former Artistic Director of the Denver Opera Company.
-Additionally, he has a chapter published in Composing our Future, (Oxford University Press, 2012), and was a contributor to Musicianship: Composing in Band and Orchestra published by GIA in 2013.
+He is a recipient of the CMEA John Swain College-University Educator Award, as well as the Azusa Pacific University Community Engagement faculty award.
+His publications include Composition Concepts for Band and Orchestra: Incorporating Creativity in Ensemble Settings (2020) as well as writing chapters in Composing our Future, (Oxford University Press, 2012), and The Routledge Companion to Creativities in Music Education (2023).
+He was a contributor to Musicianship: Composing in Band and Orchestra published by GIA in 2013, and he has authored a chapter on the journey to becoming a music composition teacher in the upcoming Oxford Handbook of Music Composition Pedagogy scheduled to be published in 2023.
 Koops was awarded a Fulbright grant in 2012 to teach at the Jazeps Vitols Latvian Academy of Music in Riga, Latvia.

 Jared Storz